ros-navigation/docs.nav2.org/configuration/packages/nav2_waypoint_follower-plugins/photo_at_waypoint.rst

 PhotoAtWaypoint
 =================

 Run-time plugin that takes photos at waypoint arrivals when using waypoint follower node.
 Saves the taken photos to specified directory.
+The name for taken photos are determined by the waypoint index and timestamp(seconds).
+For instance ``/home/atas/0_1602582820.png`` is an sample taken image, where ``0_1602582820`` is the file name determined by waypoint index and time stamp.
+The leading digit in file name implies the waypoint index and the rest of digits at righthand side imples the time stamp when the photo was taken.

 Parameters
 **********